In 2020, the American workforce experienced a dramatic shift in workspaces.

 On the other hand, plenty of light boosts our mood and energy and therefore increases productivity.

 Light is so vital that those who don’t get enough can suffer from seasonal affective disorder – a type of depression that comes from a lack of light.

-Natural light is ideal, but if getting enough natural light in your home office isn’t possible, you could consider installing some indirect lighting.
+Natural light is ideal, but if getting enough natural light in your home office isn’t possible, you should at least make sure you have adequate artificial light.

 Choose Your Colors Carefully

 In a study from the University of Texas, researcher Nancy Kwallek tested the impact of color on productivity by giving three groups of people clerical tasks to complete in three different rooms; each painted a different color.